stijn-dejongh/lovecraft_public_domain/raw_converts/sot.md

 of the first exchange.
 Some minds recalled more than others, and the chance joining of memories had at rare times brought hints of the forbidden past to future ages.
 There probably never was a time when groups or cults did not secretly cherish certain of these hints.
 In the   Necronomicon
-the presence of such a cult among human beings was suggested&mdash;a cult that sometimes gave aid to minds voyaging down the aeons from the days of the Great Race.
+the presence of such a cult among human beings was suggested--a cult that sometimes gave aid to minds voyaging down the aeons from the days of the Great Race.

   And meanwhile the Great Race itself waxed well-nigh omniscient, and turned to the task of setting up exchanges with the minds of other planets, and of exploring their pasts and futures.
-It sought likewise to fathom the past years and origin of that black, aeon-dead orb in far space whence its own mental heritage had come&mdash;for the mind of the Great Race was older than its bodily form.
-The beings of a dying elder world, wise with the ultimate secrets, had looked ahead for a new world and species wherein they might have long life; and had sent their minds en masse into that future race best adapted to house them&mdash;the cone-shaped things that peopled our earth a billion years ago.
+It sought likewise to fathom the past years and origin of that black, aeon-dead orb in far space whence its own mental heritage had come--for the mind of the Great Race was older than its bodily form.
+The beings of a dying elder world, wise with the ultimate secrets, had looked ahead for a new world and species wherein they might have long life; and had sent their minds en masse into that future race best adapted to house them--the cone-shaped things that peopled our earth a billion years ago.
 Thus the Great Race came to be, while the myriad minds sent backward were left to die in the horror of strange shapes.
 Later the race would again face death, yet would live through another forward migration of its best minds into